onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 }
 ```

 An attacker can call `getLock()`, and then never call `releaseLock()`.
 If they do this, then the contract will be locked forever, and no further changes will be able to be made.
-If you use mutexes to protect against race conditions, you will need to carefully ensure that there are no ways for a lock to be claimed and never released.
+If you use mutexes to protect against reentrancy, you will need to carefully ensure that there are no ways for a lock to be claimed and never released.
 (There are other potential dangers when programming with mutexes, such as deadlocks and livelocks.
 You should consult the large amount of literature already written on mutexes, if you decide to go this route.)

-<a name='footnote-race-condition-terminology'></a>

-<div style='font-size: 80%; display: inline;'>* Some may object to the use of the term <i>race condition</i> since Ethereum does not currently have true parallelism.
-However, there is still the fundamental feature of logically distinct processes contending for resources, and the same sorts of pitfalls and potential solutions apply.</div>

-## Transaction-Ordering Dependence (TOD) / Front Running
+##  Front Running (AKA Transaction-Ordering Dependence)

-Above were examples of race conditions involving the attacker executing malicious code *within a single transaction*.
-The following are a different type of race condition inherent to Blockchains: the fact that *the order of transactions themselves* (within a block) is easily subject to manipulation.
+Above were examples of reentrancy involving the attacker executing malicious code *within a single transaction*.
+The following are a different type of attack inherent to Blockchains: the fact that *the order of transactions themselves* (within a block) is easily subject to manipulation.

 Since a transaction is in the mempool for a short while, one can know what actions will occur, before it is included in a block.
 This can be troublesome for things like decentralized markets, where a transaction to buy some tokens can be seen, and a market order implemented before the other transaction gets included.
 Protecting against this is difficult, as it would come down to the specific contract itself.
 For example, in markets, it would be better to implement batch auctions (this also protects against high frequency trading concerns).
 Another way to use a pre-commit scheme (“I’m going to submit the details later”).